How to Copy and Paste on a MacBook

 - Select the item you would like to copy

-- Click or tap on your touchpad with two fingers to perform a right-click of the mouse
+- Tap or click on the touchpad with two fingers to do a right-click action of the mouse

-- From the contextual menu, find and click the Copy option
+- From the drop-down menu, click the Copy option

-- Click or tap on the touchpad with two fingers again
+- Tap or click on the touchpad with two fingers once again

-- Find and click the Paste Item option in the contextual menu
+- Click the Paste Item option in the contextual menu

-Bonus tip: There's another little-known way to perform a right-click on a Mac without a physical mouse.
-Simply highlight the text or file you want to copy, then press and hold the Control key.
-While holding the Control key, click on the highlighted text or file.
-The contextual menu will show up the same way it would in response to a real right-click on a mouse.
+Bonus tip: There's another way to right-click on a Mac without a mouse.
+Highlight the text or item you’d like to copy—press and hold the Control key.
+Holding the Control key, click on the highlighted item or text.
+The contextual menu will pop up like it does with the real right-click on a mouse.

 How to copy and paste on a Mac with menus

-If for some reason you can’t copy-paste on a Mac using keyboard shortcuts or a mouse, there's one more way to accomplish your copying and pasting goals.
+If for some reason, you can’t copy-paste on a Mac using keyboard or mouse shortcuts, there's another way to copy and paste.

 macOS allows you to copy-paste using the Edit functions in the menu bar of Finder or other relevant apps (you will find the Edit function in menu bars of all apps that support copying and pasting).